kkoo1122/CarND-Behavioral-Cloning-P3/README.md

 ## 4. camera shift augmentation

-Besides using the left and right camera image, we can apply camera shift formula to create augmentation image.
-After apply camera shift transformation, we adjust steering angle correspondingly.
-The following show an example.
+Besides using the real left and right camera image, we can apply camera shift formula discussed in the previous session to generate augmentation image.
+The steering angles are adjusted correspondingly when generating augmentation image with camera shifting.
+An example is shown below.

 <table border="1">
 <tr>